mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/02-impl_division.md

 In this implementation, rather than setting the result bitwise like described in the table above, it is initialized to `0` and appended with `0` or `1`.
 Also, the divisor is shifted by the bit-length of `a` instead of the difference between `a` and `b`.
-This may increase the number of loops, but prevents negative shifts, when bit-length of `a` is smaller than that of `b`.
+This may increase the number of loops but prevents negative shifts when the bit-length of `a` is smaller than that of `b`.

 This algorithm is linear in the bit-length of the dividend and thus a
 \\(\mathcal{O}(\log n)\\) algorithm.
 Again, we want to quantify the performance